Sitecore/Sitecore.Pathfinder/README.md

 ## Visual Studio

 To create a Visual Studio project, run this command ``scc init-visualstudio`` after having initialized the project.
 This will create a .csproj file and some additional files to support Visual Studio and Grunt.
-Afterwards make sure the run the installgrunt.cmd to install GruntJS.
+Afterwards make sure the run the install-grunt.cmd to install GruntJS.

 To manually create a Visual Studio project:

 1. Create a web project in Visual Studio
 1. Add a reference to Sitecore.Kernel
-1. Install the Pathfinder Nuget package
+1. Install the Pathfinder NuGet package
 1. Install GruntJS.
-Run installgrunt.cmd or
+Run install-grunt.cmd or
    1. Install GruntJS in the project: npm install grunt --save-dev
    1. Install grunt-shell: npm install --save-dev grunt-shell
 1. Right-click gruntfile.js and select Task Runner Explorer